PSRben/FusionMamba/README.md

 # FusionMamba
-- Code for the paper: "FusionMamba: Efficient Remote Sensing Image Fusion with State Space Model", 2024.
+- Code for the paper: "FusionMamba: Efficient Remote Sensing Image Fusion with State Space Model", TGRS, 2024.

 - First application of the state space model (SSM) in the hyper-spectral pansharpening and hyper-spectral image super-resolution (HISR) tasks.